isaziconsulting/XRayFrontSideDetection/index.md

     <figcaption style="font-size: 9pt">The Hindu deity Agni: One of the guardian deities of direction (<i>wikimedia commons</i>)</figcaption>
 </center>

 Deep learning has been used extensively to automatically process and classify medical scans.
-As a contribution to this field we open-source a simple yet accurate model that automatically determines if a patient is facing forwards (frontal) or sideways (lateral) in a given x-ray.
+As a contribution to this field we open-source Agni, a simple yet accurate model that automatically determines if a given patient x-ray is facing forwards (frontal) or sideways (lateral).

 # Data

 As data we use the open [Montgomery County chest x-ray database](http://archive.nlm.nih.gov/repos/chestImages.php).
 Since this data doesn't have patient orientation information we manually labeled 173 frontal and 123 lateral images.
-To make the data suitable for neural networks we rescaled x-rays to 128x128 px.
-Since we have so little data we synthesised more the data by randomly rotating images in the range of -30 degrees to +30 degrees and flipping them along their vertical axis.
+To allow for a smaller neural network we rescaled x-rays to 128x128 px.
+Since we have few training samples we synthesised more the data by randomly rotating images in the range of -30 degrees to +30 degrees and flipping them along their vertical axis.

 <center>
     <img src="assets/frontandside.jpg" alt="Sample x-rays from the Mongomery dataset" style="width: 400px;"/>